bassistTech/rayTrace/readme.md

 * Demonstrate optimization

 ## My evaluation so far
-Since I use one of the "big" commercial packages, it's easy to identify pro's and con's versus the my own "package."
-The commercial packages still have two outstanding advantages that would be hard to live without:
+Since I use one of the "big" commercial packages at my day job, it's easy to identify pro's and con's versus the my own "package."
+The commercial packages still have some outstanding advantages that would be hard to live without:

 * Computation speed.
 Analyses of any complexity require tracing *lots* of rays.
 This is important for optimization, which is a super power when it comes to optics design.

 * Proliferation of features.
-The sheer number of these calculations embodies years of effort.
+The sheer number of these features embodies years of effort.
 Some of them incorporate domain knowledge that I don't possess, either because it's proprietary or I haven't learned it yet.
 If you want to add them to my package, you have to program them yourself.
+Programming could easily end up taking more time than designing.

 * GUI, as in, None.